 - the property owner’s consent may be subject to reasonable conditions such as the pet has to be kept outside.
 A rent increase or a pet bond are not reasonable conditions.

 Minimum Housing Standards

-Applying to new leases entered from 1 September 2023 and all tenancies from 1 September 2024.
+Minimum Housing Standards will apply to new leases entered into from 1 September 2023 and all tenancies from 1 September 2024.